Go Set a Watchman by Harper Lee

-It’s beyond exciting that Harper Lee has another (her second!) novel released and going back to Maycomb would be a dream.
-But having read reviews and articles, I’m scared that by reading it, I could change forever the way I see one of my favourite books.
+It’s pretty bloody crazy that Harper Lee has another (only her second!) novel released and going back to Maycomb would OF COURSE£ be a dream.
+But having read reviews and articles, I’m scared that by reading it, I could change forever the way I see an iconic book – and an iconic character.

 I get very attached to characters anyway and Atticus is such a perfect, brilliant creation.
 His kindness more than anything but also his intelligence, integrity and rational thinking.
 It helps that he was portrayed so fantastically by Gregory Peck in the 1962 adaptation but even without this movie, I’d still love Atticus.
 It’s hard to believe he’s not a real person.

 I’ve read reviews of Go Set a Watchman that hint Atticus could be more of a bigoted character.
 I’ve read reviews saying things such as “everything we thought we knew about Mockingbird is up in the air” or “those who have read To Kill a Mockingbird will be shocked and even horrified by some of this book”.